-In addition, no deferred tax asset is recognised in respect of unrelieved foreign tax credits of £40 million (2019 £40 million) for the Group and the Bank, as there are no expected future taxable profits against which the credits can be utilised.
+No deferred tax asset is recognised in respect of unrelieved foreign tax credits of £40 million (2019: £40 million) for the Group, as there are no expected future taxable profits against which the credits can be utilised.
 These credits can be carried forward indefinitely.

-No deferred tax has been recognised in respect of foreign trade losses where it is not more likely than not that we will be able to utilise them in future periods.
-Of the asset not recognised, £33 million for the Group and £nil for the Bank (2019: £35 million for the Group and £nil for the Bank) relates to losses that will expire if not used within 20 years, and £37 million for the Group and £36 million for the Bank (2019: £38 million for the Group and £37 million for the Bank) relates to losses with no expiry date.
+No deferred tax has been recognised in respect of foreign trade losses of £33 million (2019: £35 million) for the Group which will expire if not used within 20 years, nor £37 million (2019: £38 million) for the Group which can be carried forward indefinitely.